ricardoantonio/ricardoantonio/README.md

 ### Hi there 👋

+My name is **Ricardo Antonio**, I'm from México and I'm a Web Developer.
+I've been self-taught and constantly learning.

+- 🔭 I’m currently working on [Simco Tools](https://simcotools.app)
+- 🌱 I’m currently learning _JavaScript, Pyhton and Java._
+- 👯 I’m looking to collaborate on frontent projects.
+- 📫 How to reach me: you can write to me at hello@ricardoantonio.dev or follow me on Twitter @rantoniodev

 <!--
 **ricardoantonio/ricardoantonio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.